 General Dynamics participates in the U.S. political process when it is in the best interests of its shareholders, businesses and employees to do so.
 Participation in this process ensures that the company's interests as a leading member of the defense and aerospace industries, as well as a large employer, are well represented.

 The company has a comprehensive oversight process to ensure that political contributions are made in a legal, ethical and transparent manner that best represents the interests of our shareholders.

-General Dynamics offers certain eligible employees (as determined by federal election laws) an opportunity to make political contributions through a company-sponsored Political Action Committee (PAC), called the General Dynamics Voluntary Political Contributions Plan.
+General Dynamics offers certain eligible employees (as determined by federal election laws) an opportunity to make political contributions through a company-sponsored Political Action Committee (PAC), called the General Dynamics Corporation Political Action Committee (GDC PAC).
 The General Dynamics employee PAC is organized and operated on a strictly voluntary, nonpartisan basis and is registered with the Federal Election Commission.